dart-code-checker/dart-code-metrics/CONTRIBUTING.md

     }
     ```

-10. Add the rule tests under `test/analyzers/lint_analyzer/rules/rules_list/`.
+11. Add the rule tests under `test/analyzers/lint_analyzer/rules/rules_list/`.
 Prefer to split test examples to a correct/incorrect groups.
+12. Add rule into appropriate presets file: `lib/presets/dart_all.yaml` or `lib/presets/flutter_all.yaml`.

 ## Run the plugin in IDE